(Topics: Society & Culture | Back to Home)

 Until very recently in human history, recreational drugs were a part of everyone's life.
 People discovered natural substances such as plants, roots, and leaves, that could be used for a variety of medicinal and pleasurable ends.
 We ate flowers, drank extracts, and applied oils to our skin.
 Undoubtedly, the most successful recreational drug was discovered through a process we now call fermentation.
 This is the source of beer, wine, and other spirits.
 And these beverages have been an inextricable part of society, of religious ceremonies, and of commerce since literally forever.

 Today, however, drugs are far more sophisticated.
 Natural materials are systematically collected and refined, and then measured, finished, and packaged to become a consumer product.
-And also, there are still plenty of people growing stuff on their own time and eating it, smoking it, or passing it along.
+And also, there are still plenty of people growing stuff on their own time and eating it, drinking it, smoking it, or passing it along.

 It never made much sense to try and limit this behavior through legal means.
 To be clear: drug laws are laws that tell people what they can and cannot grow, harvest, or ingest.
 Said that way, they seem nonsensical.
 It's as wacky as telling farmers what they cannot grow .